Why is my patio drainage problems

 Frequently Asked Questions

-How do I know if my patio has drainage problems?
+How do I know if my patio has drainage issues?

-Signs of patio drainage issues include standing water, soggy soil, and erosion around the edges of the patio.
+Signs of patio drainage problems include standing water, soggy soil, and damage to the patio surface.

 Connect with certified professionals in your area